 Definition: Academic dishonesty that is more serious than Level 1 Academic Dishonesty.

 It involves the student's use of multiple paragraphs of someone else's work, the use of someone else's ideas without the proper attribution, and/or repeated paraphrasing without proper attribution.
 While some of the work is the student's own, it is clear that significant portions of the student's work are not his/her own.
 Level II Academic Dishonesty also includes any degree of cheating on quizzes, tests, or other graded assessments.
-With respect to acts of plagiarism, it shall be the teacher's discretion, in consultation with the grade-level principal, to determine whether the act of plagiarism constitutes a Level I or Level II violation.
+With respect to acts of plagiarism, it shall be the teacher's discretion, in consultation with the grade-level principal, to determine whether the act of plagiarism constitutes a Level II violation.

-- 1. Teacher/Student Conference - 2.
-Notification of parent(s) by teacher - 3.
-Student required to redo all or part of paper/project/assignment, for an academic penalty of 50% of the total grade. - 4.
-Referral to Grade-Level Office (Extended Detention to Suspension) - 5.
-Notification to NHS advisor (if applicable)
+Degree of Level II Examples Consequences

+- Plagiarism less than 25% 1.
+Teacher/Student

+Degree I - Cheating on homework or Conference

+other graded assignment 2.
+Notification of parent(s)

+by teacher

+3. Student required to redo all

+or part of

+paper/project/assignment

+4. Discipline referral entered

+in Skyward.

+5. Student meets with

+administrator

+6. Assignment of Schoology

+Course by administrator

+7. Academic penalty of 10%

+of grade earned after the

+resubmission.

+8. Notification of NHS

+advisor